-In October 2018, the Council reported estimated savings requirements ranging between £9.6 million and £106.8 million, with the 'mid-range' estimate of £52.3 million over the proceeding five years.
-This plan reported a mid-range forecast highlighting budget pressures of £20 million in relation to 2020-21.
-As part of the budgetary process, the Council will consider a three year revenue budget on 11 March 2020, which aids longer term financial management and workforce planning.
+The Council deferred preparation of the medium term financial plan in October 2019 due to Brexit, and then the unknown implications arising due to Covid-19.
+Officers confirmed the intention to return to an annual publication of the plan, which was delivered and presented to the council in September.
+This plan reported estimated savings requirements ranging between £(4.4) million and £136.2 million, with the 'mid-range' estimate of £60.1 million over the following six years.
+This plan reported a mid-range forecast highlighting budget pressures of £16.4 million in relation to 2021-22.
+As part of the budgetary process, the Council will consider a one year final revenue budget on 3 March 2021, which aids longer term financial management and workforce planning.